Should We Externally Rotate Our Shoulders in Down Dog?

 Have you ever been instructed to “externally rotate” (ER) your shoulders in down dog?

-In my experience, it's is a very common alignment cue.
+In my experience, this is a very common alignment cue.

 Other similar alignment cues that create ER in down dog (without using the specific anatomical language of ER) include...